 However, some patients may require oral antibiotics to completely eliminate the infection.
 Patients should carefully follow the instructions on the label and finish the entire prescription.

 There are many things that patients can do to prevent gum disease, including:

 - Brushing after every meal or snack, or at least twice a day

 - Switching from a soft-bristled toothbrush to an electric toothbrush

 - Using alcohol-free mouthwash to rinse bacteria from periodontal pockets

 - Limiting sugary and acidic foods and drinks

 - Visiting our Lakewood dentists at least every six months for a gum disease evaluation and dental cleaning

 Don’t wait–schedule a gum disease evaluation with a skilled Lakewood dentist today.
 We can help you keep your gums healthy for a beautiful, disease-free smile.

-New and existing patients can schedule an appointment at Lakewood Dental Group by calling (214) 827-1885 or by sending our Dallas dental office an online message here.
+New and existing patients can schedule an appointment online at our Dallas dental office or call (214) 827-1885.